rackerlabs/support-how-to/content/cloud-servers/postgresql-creating-and-dropping-roles.md

     postgres@demo:~$

 Having supplied and confirmed the password, we're returned to a shell prompt.
-If we reconnect with psql and run the '\\du' command, we'll get
+If we reconnect with psql and run the `\du` command, we'll get
 this:

     postgres=# \du
                                    List of roles